World Junior Chess Championship

 The idea was the brainchild of William Ritson-Morry, who organized the 1951 inaugural event to take place in Birmingham, England.
 Subsequently, it was held every two years until 1973, when an annual schedule was adopted.
 In 1983, a separate tournament for girls was established.

-Each FIDE member nation may select one entrant except for the host nation, which may select two.
-Some players are seeded into the tournament based on Elo rating and top finishes in previous championships.
-The first championship was an 11-round Swiss system tournament.
+The first championship was an 11-round Swiss-system tournament.
 In subsequent championships, the entrants were divided into sections, and preliminary sectional tournaments were used to establish graded finals sections (Final A, Final B, etc.).
 Since 1975 the tournaments have returned to the Swiss format.